Last updated on March 31, 2026

 Can You Buy More Than One?

-You can only buy one of each preorder bundle, but you can buy all three bundles if you want the full suite.
+You can only buy one of each preorder bundle, but you can buy both bundles if you want the full suite.

 Are Play Bundles Worth Buying?

-Assuming you use everything the Play bundle offers, then yes, it’s worth buying.
-The bundle goes for $25, which just so happens to be what those Sealed and Draft tokens are worth on their own.
-Throw in a few cosmetics and a quarter of the Play-In points you need to enter a Qualifier Play-In event and you’re more than breaking even.
+If you use everything the Play bundle offers, then yes, it’s worth buying.
+The bundle goes for $50, which so happens to be roughly what those Sealed and Draft tokens are worth on their own.
+Throw in a few cosmetics and all of the Play-In points you need to enter a Qualifier Play-In event and you more than break even.

-It’s hard to say what exactly a Play-In point is worth since there’s no way to buy them; you just have to earn them by winning in various MTGA events.
-If you’re interested in the competitive side of Arena, those 5 Play-In points definitely make this bundle worth the price.
+It’s hard to say what exactly a Play-In point is worth since there’s no way to buy them; you must earn them by getting the maximum number of wins in various MTGA events.
+If you’re interested in the competitive side of Arena, those 20 Play-In points are worth more than what you could earn in a single regular event (which range between 1 and 4 points) and hands down make this bundle worth the price.

 Alternatives to Play Bundles